csesuvigya/scripting/README.md

 ## OBJECTIVE

-This bash script fetches the CPU and Memory utilization.
+This bash script fetches the CPU and Memory utilization and stores the output in metrics.txt file.

 ## EXECUTION